C3-AhmadMraish/moroco/README.md

 ### Dependencies

-* The project was built using VS Code, ran and tested on Chrome Version 93.0.4577.82.
+* The project was built using VS Code ver 1.60.1, ran and tested on Chrome Version 93.0.4577.82.
-* The project was built on Windows 10.
+* The project was built on Windows 10 64bit.

 ### Installing : Please run NPM I before you execute the run commands